hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 #### Configure SSH {#ssh}

-On the installer system, the OpenSSH server must be running and the firewall configuration should allow access to the SSH ports.
+On the seed cloud host, the OpenSSH server must be running and the firewall configuration should allow access to the SSH ports.

 #### Obtain a public key {#pub-key}

-On the installer system (seed VM), the user `root` must have a public key, for example:
+On the seed cloud host, the user `root` must have a public key, for example:

 	/root/.ssh/id_rsa
 	/root/.ssh/id_rsa.pub